-The consequence is a relative insufficiency in iron, which, from a pathophysiological perspective, leads to a defective composition in the heme molecule and clinically manifests as anemia.
+The consequence is a relative insufficiency in iron, which, from a pathophysiological perspective, leads to a defective composition in the heme molecule, and clinically manifests as anemia.

 Some of the underlying diseases that may cause anemia of chronic disease are:

-- RBCs usually normocytic to mildly microcytic.
+- RBCs are usually normocytic to mildly microcytic.

-- RDW is normal to slightly increased.
+- Red cell distribution width (RDW) is normal to slightly increased.

-- Normal to increased serum ferritin (acute phase reactant, main distinguishing feature between iron deficiency anemia and anemia of chronic disease).
+- Normal to increased serum ferritin (acute phase reactant, the main distinguishing feature between iron deficiency anemia and anemia of chronic disease).

 Clinical Presentation and Symptoms of Anemia of Chronic Disease

 Unspecific general symptoms like fever and weight loss in combination with other, typical signs of anemia like fatigue, weakness, tachycardia, or visual impairments, should be considered as possible indicators of anemia of chronic inflammation.
 Since anemia of inflammation is a consequence of an underlying disease, it is also important to look out for specific symptoms of the respective underlying disease.